JoeAu/ProtocolBuffersORM/README.md

 Author: glsensor@gmail.com (Joe Au)

-To Extended Protocol Buffers, increased the entity and Object-relational mapping
+To extended Protocol Buffers, increased the entity and Object-relational mapping

 ================================================================================

 1) This project need protobuf-2.5.0rc1

-2) How to Building?
+2) How to building?

 1. Unzip protobuf-2.5.0rc1.zip;